 How did you transition your career from studying graphic design to now owning your own business?

 It took a long time for me to do that transition.
 Snap Underwood is my second business.
-It happened over about many years.
+It happened over many years.
 First, I studied fine arts, then moved to graphic arts.
 After graduating I got a job in the printing industry.
 I worked in art departments for about 20 years.
 My first job was at Queensland Label Makers where they asked me to run their art department.
 I was 26 and had just finished uni.
 I was shocked they’d asked me, to be honest.
 I didn’t know if I could pull it off.
 I had an interview with three women and they said, ‘Just walk into the Art Department and say you have a lot of experience and don’t tell the team you have just finished uni.’
 Well, that’s what I did and somehow pulled it off.

 I stayed at that job for seven years, and the company is still going now.
 They were like family to me; Del the founder has passed now but I am still grateful of her confidence in me.
 I had my babies while working there.
 I would have my baby and then go back to work straight away, two days later.
 They set up the breastfeeding room for me.
 I wanted to come back early and they were willing to change things for me.